Graph-R1: Towards Agentic GraphRAG Framework via End-to-end Reinforcement Learning: Experiments

 \textbf{Implementation Details. } We use \texttt{GPT-4o-mini} for knowledge construction in Graph-R1 and GraphRAG baselines.
 For retrieval, we use \texttt{bge-large-en-v1.5}~\citep{BAAIembedding} in all variants.
-All experiments are done on 4 NVIDIA A100 GPUs (80GB).
+All experiments are done on 4 NVIDIA A100 GPUs (80GB) with identical training and inference settings.
 More details are in Appendix~\ref{Implementation}.